sagemath/trac_to_gh/Issue 4768.md

 # Issue 4768: magma -- speed up conversion of integer, rational and modn matrices from sage to magma

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4768

 Original creator: was